recommenders-team/recommenders/README.md

 Here we benchmark the algorithms available in this repository.

-Following list settings used for the benchmarking experimentation:
+**Benchmark setup**
+* Objective
+  * To compare how each collaborative filtering algorithm perform in recommending list of items.
+* Datasets
+  * Movielens 100K.
+  * Movielens 1M.
+  * Movielens 10M.
+  * Movielens 20M.
+* Data split
+  * The data is split into train and test sets.
+  * The split ratios are 75-25 for train and test datasets.
+  * The splitting is random.
+* Model training
+  * A recommendation model is trained by using each of the collaborative filtering algorithms.
+  * It is known that exhaustive search of the hyper parameter space is cubersome.
+Instead, empirical parameter values reported in the literature that generated optimal results are used.
+  * In the recommendations, items that have been rated by the users are removed.
+* Evaluation metrics
+  * Ranking metrics
+    * Precision@k.
+    * Recall@k.
+    * Normalized discounted cumulative gain@k (NDCG@k).
+    * Mean-average-precision (MAP).
+  * Rating metrics
+    * Root Mean Squared Error (RMSE).
+    * Mean Average Error (MAE).
+    * R Squared.
+    * Explained Variance.
+  * In the ranking evaluation metrics above, k = 10.
+  * Rating metrics do not apply to SAR algorithm, because it does not predict ratings in the same scale as that in the original data.

+**Benchmark environment**
 * The machine we used for the benchmark is an [Azure DSVM](https://azure.microsoft.com/en-us/services/virtual-machines/data-science-virtual-machines/).
   * The size of the DSVM is Standard NC6s_v2.
 It has 6 vCPUs, 112 GB memory and 1 K80 GPU.
   * Algorithms that do not apply with GPU accelerations are run on CPU instead.
 Spark ALS is run in local standalone mode.
-* Ranking metrics (i.e., precision, recall, MAP, and NDCG) are evaluated with k equal to 10.
-* SAR Single Node only has ranking metrics because these algorithms do not predict explicit ratings with the same scale of those in the original input data.
-Surprise SVD only has rating metrics.
-* The hyper parameters of the algorithms are:
-   * `ALS(rank=40,maxIter=15,alpha=0.1,regParam=0.01,coldStartStrategy='drop',nonnegative=True)`
-   * `SVD(random_state=0, n_factors=200, n_epochs=30, verbose=True)`
-   * `SARSingleNodeReference(remove_seen=True, similarity_type="jaccard", time_decay_coefficient=30, time_now=None, timedecay_formula=True)`
-   * **NOTE**: We selected these parameters to roughly indicate the performance of these algorithms.
-However, the parameters we used are not necessarily optimal.

-**Benchmark comparing performance metrics**
+**Benchmark results**
 <table>
  <tr>
   <th>Dataset</th>